 User activity and preference are constantly changing, and to keep up with them, you also need to keep updating the app.
 It may be to tighten security and ensure that no other party exploits the app for any reason, to fix certain bugs that are interfering with smooth usage, or to add new features which users have been clamoring for.
 Updates are a surefire way to let users know that you are constantly working on the app and you didn’t just hype it among the community and release it to the app stores, only to abandon it for another project.
 You don’t need to wait for game-changing features for the update- it can be a simple fix with something behind the background that will have minimal impact but can still provide an improvement to the end user experience.
 Most popular apps send out a weekly app update, and most successful apps usually send out 1 to 4 updates monthly, so you may want to follow this schedule if you want the app to be ranked in the top.
 For bobile users, every time you change your app in the editor, it automatically updates your app in the app stores.

-If you haven’t already, check out bobile – it packs everything needed to create an app from scratch, with push notifications, mobile shops, bookings, loyalty programs, and complete app management from your desktop to your mobile device.
+If you haven’t already, check out bobile – it packs everything needed to create an app from scratch, with push notifications, mobile shops, bookings, Members Club, and complete app management from your desktop to your mobile device.
 With a no strings attached 14-day trial, you can check out a great app maker.

 Making an app thrive in a market where the competition count is in millions is a massive challenge for any developer.
 Hopefully, doing these steps will help give your app a strong position not only in the app stores but also in each user’s device.